Your crawl space is a vital part of your house, and your crawl space ventilation is something that you should take very seriously.

-There are many things that you can use to help you to ensure that your crawl space ventilation is up to par:
+There are many things that you can use to help you ensure that your crawl space ventilation is up to par:

-If your home is just beginning to have mold growing in your crawl space, adding vents for crawl space ventilation is one of the best ways to ensure that your house remains dry and mold-free.
+If your home is beginning to have mold growing in your crawl space, adding vents for crawl space ventilation is one of the best ways to ensure that your house remains dry and mold-free.

-You can use a fan that is connected to a switch that allows you to turn your crawl space fan on and off in order to keep your crawl space ventilation at a proper level.
-They can be easily and cheaply installed, and they are effective in climates that are moderately humid.
+You can use a fan connected to a switch that allows you to turn your crawl space fan on and off to keep your crawl space ventilation at a proper level.
+They can be easily and cheaply installed, and they are useful in moderately humid climates.

-A Crawl space dehumidifier is another excellent method of crawl space ventilation, and is also one of the most effective.
+A Crawl space dehumidifier is another excellent method of crawl space ventilation and is also one of the most effective.
 They work to suck the moisture out of the air that flows through the crawl space.
 They are easy to install, and you can find a lot of information online about these devices that are fast becoming the most popular method of crawl space ventilation.

-They are also easy to use, as they allow you to gain access to your crawl space to have an exterminator or hot water heater repair technician work inside your crawl space.
-They are fairly expensive methods of crawl space ventilation, but they have proven to be very effective.
+They are also easy to use, as they allow you to gain access to your crawl space to have an exterminator or water heater repair technician work inside your crawl space.
+They are relatively expensive methods of crawl space ventilation, but they have proven to be very useful.

-If you take the proper steps to ensure that your crawl space ventilation is up to the proper standard, you will find that your house will remain in good condition for many more years.
+If you take the proper steps to ensure that your crawl space ventilation is up to the appropriate standard, you will find that your house will remain in good condition for many more years.